Birth Doula Certification

 Ready to order your certification packet?

 The certification packet will have necessary information and forms for your pathway to certification.
-Packets may be purchased after attending your DONA International-approved training workshop.
+Packets may be ordered after attending your DONA International-approved training workshop.

 DONA Document Library